JavaScript is disabled in your browser. Some website features may not function properly.

 1. Complete the Intake Form located on www.Squaremeals.org.

-2. Intake Form is received by TDA.
+2. The Intake Form is received by TDA.

-3. TDA conducts the eligibility check on the organization and the contact individual within five (5) business days (excluding TDA and federal holidays.
+3. TDA conducts the eligibility check on the organization and the contact individual within five (5) business days (excluding TDA and federal holidays.)

 The organization eligibility check comprises:

-• Verification of standing with the Secretary of State (SOS) *If an organization is required to be registered with the SOS.
+• Verification of standing with the Secretary of State (SOS) *if an organization is required to be registered with the SOS.

 • Verification of standing with the State Comptroller’s Office

-• Verification of standing with IRS *If an organization is a non-profit organization with a 501c3 tax-exempt status.
+• Verification of standing with IRS *if an organization is a nonprofit organization with a 501c3 tax-exempt status.

 The contact individual eligibility check comprises: